tatmanblue/Arcus/docs/V2_Plan.md

 The service GRPC implementation should consume the logic, translating the request/response types into data needed by the logic so that the logic is separate from the GRPC handling.

+## Replace Default logger in CLI

+The Cli should write plain, clear text to console not structured logging data

 # Underlying Technical
 [SharpGrabber](https://github.com/dotnettools/SharpGrabber)